Taimur-Shabbir/mental-health-machine-learning/README.md

 ## Data

-The data is provided by [Open Source Mental Illness](https://osmihelp.org/research) and is taken more specifically from their [2014 survey](https://www.kaggle.com/osmi/mental-health-in-tech-survey).
-It contains 1259 observations where each observation is the response by an individual to a set of questions.
-These questions make up most of the dataset's features, of which there are 27 in total.
-Most of these questions are binary in that they elicit a "Yes/No" response.
-The following are a few examples of this:
+**Data source**: The data is provided by [Open Source Mental Illness](https://osmihelp.org/research) and is taken more specifically from their [2014 survey](https://www.kaggle.com/osmi/mental-health-in-tech-survey).

+**Observations**: It contains 1259 observations where each observation is the response by an individual to a set of questions.
+These questions make up most of the dataset's features.

+**Features**: There are 27 features in total.
+Most of these are binary questions that elicit a "Yes/No" response.
+The following is a few examples of this:

 - family_history: "Do you have a family history of mental illness?"
 - work_interfere: "If you have a mental health condition, do you feel that it interferes with your work?"